NBA Rumors: Kendrick Perkins Predicts Fate Of New York Knicks In 2019-20 Season

 Despite not having a legitimate NBA superstar on their roster, the Knicks have somewhat made some intriguing acquisitions this summer.
 After Kyrie Irving and Kevin Durant joined the Nets, the Knicks used their salary cap space to sign Julius Randle, Marcus Morris, Bobby Portis, Elfrid Payton, Taj Gibson, Reggie Bullock, and Wayne Ellington.
 The Knicks also managed to obtain another young and promising talent by using the No. 3 overall pick to select R.J.
 Barrett.

-If the players on their roster grow together and build good chemistry, the Knicks undeniably have a chance of making a huge noise in the Eastern Conference next season.
-Their performance in the 2019-20 NBA season will be vital as it could affect their pursuit of big names in the 2020 NBA free agency.
+If the players on their roster grow together and build good chemistry, the Knicks undeniably have a chance of making noise in the Eastern Conference next season.
+Their performance this season will be vital as it could affect their pursuit of big names in the 2020 NBA free agency.
 The Knicks may have failed to acquire their top targets this summer, but they haven’t given up on their dream of adding multiple superstars on their roster.

 The Knicks purposely filled their roster with one-year contracts to maintain their salary cap flexibility for the summer of 2020 where they could target the likes of Los Angeles Lakers superstar Anthony Davis on the free agency market.